aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/paragraphformat/snap_to_grid/_index.md

 ﻿---
+title: ParagraphFormat.snap_to_grid property
+linktitle: snap_to_grid property
-title: snap_to_grid property
+articleTitle: snap_to_grid property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Specifies whether the current paragraph should use the document grid lines per page settings when laying out the contents in the paragraph."
+description: "ParagraphFormat.snap_to_grid property.
+Specifies whether the current paragraph should use the document grid lines per page settings when laying out the contents in the paragraph."
 type: docs
 weight: 280
 url: /python-net/aspose.words/paragraphformat/snap_to_grid/